 Premiums for decreasing policies are usually cheaper than for term assurance policies because the level of cover is reducing over time.
 Premiums are most expensive for whole-of-life insurance because this type of cover provides protection for your whole lifetime.

 Bear in mind that there are several other forms of financial protection available too, which you may also want to consider.
-These include critical illness cover, which pays out a lump sum upon diagnosis of a serious illness, and income protection, which pays you a monthly income if you are unable to work due to accident or illness.
+These include critical illness cover, which pays out a lump sum upon diagnosis of a serious illness, and income protection, which pays you a monthly income if you are unable to work due to an accident or illness.

 Do I need life insurance?